SSRIs, or

 drugs.

-Those who wish to explore natural antidepressant options may visit
+Those who wish to explore natural antidepressant therapies would

 this depression